-Girolamo Cardano (or Jerome Cardan) was a highly respected physician and was first to describe typhoid fever; he also developed methods to educate deaf people.
+Girolamo Cardano (or Jérôme Cardan) was a highly respected physician, was first to describe typhoid fever; he also developed methods to educate deaf people.
 He was also an accomplished gambler and chess player and wrote an early book on probability.
 He was also a remarkable inventor: the combination lock, an advanced gimbal, a ciphering tool, and the Cardan shaft with universal joints are all his inventions and are in use to this day.
 (The U-joint is sometimes called the Cardan joint.)
 He also helped develop the camera obscura.
 Cardano made contributions to physics: he noted that projectile trajectories are parabolas, and may have been first to note the impossibility of perpetual motion machines.
 He did work in philosophy, geology, hydrodynamics, music; he wrote books on medicine and an encyclopedia of natural science.
 He may have been first to recognize proofs that parts of mountains had once been submerged under ocean.
 His book De Consolatione was translated into English under the supervision of Edward de Vere; one passage was apparently paraphrased to become the famous "To be or not to be" soliloquy in Hamlet.

 But Cardano is most remembered for his achievements in mathematics.
 He was first to publish general solutions to cubic and quartic equations, and first to publish the use of complex numbers in calculations.
-(Cardano's Italian colleagues deserve much credit: Ferrari first solved the quartic, he or Tartaglia the cubic; and Bombelli first treated the complex numbers as numbers in their own right.
-Cardano may have been the last great mathematician unaware of negative numbers: his treatment of cubic equations had to deal with ax3 - bx + c = 0 and ax3 - bx = c as two different cases.)
-Cardano was the first European to introduce binomial coefficients and the Binomial Theorem, and introduced and solved the geometric hypocyloid problem, as well as other geometric theorems (e.g. the theorem underlying the 2:1 spur wheel which converts circular to reciprocal rectilinear motion, which he showed how to apply to the design of printing presses).
+(Cardano's book credits his Italian colleagues: Ferrari first solved the quartic, he or Tartaglia the cubic; and Bombelli first treated the complex numbers as numbers in their own right.
+Cardano may have been the last great mathematician unwilling to deal with negative numbers: his treatment of cubic equations had to deal with ax3 - bx + c = 0 and ax3 - bx = c as two different cases.)
+Cardano was the first European to introduce binomial coefficients and the Binomial Theorem.
+He introduced and solved the geometric hypocycloid problem, as well as other geometric theorems (e.g. the theorem underlying the 2:1 spur wheel which converts circular to reciprocal rectilinear motion, which he showed how to apply to the design of printing presses).
 Cardano is credited with Cardano's Ring Puzzle, still manufactured today and related to the Tower of Hanoi puzzle.
 (This puzzle may predate Cardano, and may even have been known in ancient China.)
 Da Vinci and Galileo may have been more influential than Cardano, but of the three great generalists in the century before Kepler, it seems clear that Cardano was the most accomplished mathematician.

 Cardano's life had tragic elements.
 Throughout his life he was tormented that his father (a friend of Leonardo da Vinci) married his mother only after Cardano was born.
 (And his mother tried several times to abort him.)
 Cardano was a gambler, published a book on methods of cheating, and stabbed a man who cheated him.
 Cardano's reputation for gambling and aggression interfered with his career.
 He practiced astrology and was imprisoned for heresy when he cast a horoscope for Jesus.
-(This and other problems were due in part to revenge by Tartaglia for Cardano's revealing his secret algebra formulae.)
+(This and some other problems were due in part to revenge by Tartaglia for Cardano's revealing his secret algebra formulae.)
 His son apparently murdered his own wife.
 Leibniz wrote of Cardano: "Cardano was a great man with all his faults; without them, he would have been incomparable."

 François Viète (1540-1603) France